 Occupational therapists aren’t trained in the healing modalities used by physical therapists.
 Their focus is less on repairing the body and more on helping patients recover their quality of life.
 They work with patients to regain fine motor control and learn ways to work around their disabilities and limitations so that they can perform daily tasks again.

 They look at how a patient’s injuries affect their daily life and help them build a plan to regain the functionality important to them.

 Occupational therapists don’t restrict their work to people that have suffered an injury.
 They also regularly help people that are disabled and developmentally or cognitively challenged.
 Rehabilitation is central to their work, but they also help individuals learn new skills in a way that works for their impairment.

 Someone who lost a hand in an accident might turn to an occupational therapist to learn strategies for getting themselves dressed, preparing food, and taking care of other tasks that are now more difficult for them.

 Occupational therapists help patients learn to live with their injuries and disabilities, while physical therapists attempt to heal them as much as possible.

 How Do the Two Work Together?

 The two disciplines can be employed separately, but many patients benefit from both.

-Revisiting our car accident victim from earlier, they would need to undergo intensive physical therapy in order to regain their ability to walk.
-Once that milestone has been achieved an occupational therapist might step in to help the patient recover task-based abilities that fall outside of the purvue of physical therapy.
+Revisiting our car accident victim from earlier, he would need to undergo intensive physical therapy in order to regain their ability to walk.
+Once that milestone has been achieved, an occupational therapist might step in to help the patient recover task-based abilities that fall outside the physical therapy purview.

 Physical therapy helps patients recover from their injuries as much as possible, attempting to avoid surgery and dependence on pain medications.
 Occupational therapists help fill in the gaps in their lives that are left when complete recovery isn’t possible.
 In this way, the two disciplines combine to give people back as much of a patient’s previous quality of life as possible.